Kanjur Marg railway station

-Kanjur Marg (Marathi pronunciation: [kaɲd͡zuɾmaːɾɡ]) is a railway station on the Central line of the Mumbai Suburban Railway network.
+Kanjur Marg (Marathi pronunciation: [kaɲd͡zuɾmaːɾɡ], (station code: KJRD)) is a railway station on the Central line of the Mumbai Suburban Railway network.
 Kanjur Marg station is the main access point for IIT Bombay, KV IIT Powai, NITIE, Hiranandani Gardens and other locations in Powai.
 The station was opened on 26 January 1968 and it is named after the local Kanjur village.
 It is the closest railway station to Powai which is not served by trains.

 Kanjur Marg station is currently undergoing construction as part of the Amrit Bharat scheme, a government initiative to enhance railway infrastructure.
 Despite the ongoing construction, the station remains operational, and there have been no reported delays in train services new Ticket counter has been made.